bbc/bigscreen-player/docs/tutorials/Subtitles.md

 #  Subtitles

+BigscreenPlayer aims to provide a consistent experience across all devices regardless of the underlying playback strategy and native functionality.
+The player can render subtitles with on-demand and live content.
+You can also customise the appearance of your subtitles using this library.

-You cannot provide subtitles to BigscreenPlayer as you would using f.ex.
+To achieve that consistent experience BigscreenPlayer cannot render subtitles as you would using f.ex.
 Dash.js.
-This page explains how to provide subtitles, and why it is designed this way.
+Some devices do not support text tracks natively, others do not present cues accurately ([more detail here](#why-not-include-subtitles-in-the-manifest)).
+For this reason you SHOULD NOT specify subtitles in your manifest.
+Instead you SHOULD provide subtitles to BigscreenPlayer separately to make use of the capabilities BigscreenPlayer provides.

 ##  Usage